logisim-evolution/logisim-evolution/README.md

 ```
 which will create a new jar file in `build/libs` called `logisim-evolution-<version>-all.jar` that you can distribute freely.

-For all platforms you can now generate the platform specific installer, saved in `build/dist`, by using JDK 14 or later and running:
+For all platforms you can now generate a platform specific installer, saved in `build/dist`, by using JDK 14 or later and running:
 ```bash
 ./gradlew jpackage
 ```